ypid/ansible-paedml_linux/docs/cheat-sheet.rst

-You really want to go the OpenVPN route because the OpenSSH version installed is very old (OpenSSH_5.5p1 Debian-6.55.201601151048, OpenSSL 0.9.8o 01 Jun 2010) in terms of Cyphers it supports.
+You really want to go the OpenVPN route because the OpenSSH version installed is very old (OpenSSH_5.5p1 Debian-6.55.201601151048, OpenSSL 0.9.8o 01 Jun 2010) in terms of cyphers it supports.

 OpenVPN in the default configuration of the paedML Linux does also not use the strongest cyphers out there.